In Anishinaabemowin, the word for movie theatre is mazinaatesijigan, which comes from the root for the word pictograph, mazinapikiniganan.

 The Aron Theatre Co-op in Campbellford, Ontario (Williams Treaty territory), has established an Indigenous Circle to shape new Indigenous and reconciliation-focused programming at the theatre, and to help grow the Indigenous arts and culture community in Williams Treaty territory.

 The group began meeting in September 2022.
-Members include Charlie Davis; Marsha Smoke; Hayden King and Skye Anderson and Heidi Schaeffer.
+Founding members included Charlie Davis; Marsha Smoke; Hayden King and Skye Anderson with support from Heidi Schaeffer.

-Indigenous community members are invited to apply for individual and family membership via this Google Form:
+Indigenous community members are invited to apply to join the Aron Indigenous Circle via this Google Form:

 Apply here: https://forms.gle/g65WorHKrdKehamr8

-For more information about the Aron Indigenous Circle and annual membership program contact: heidischaefferconsulting@gmail.com
+For more information about the Aron Indigenous Circle contact: katie@arontheatre.com

 The Aron Theatre Co-op